minio/docs/source/replication/enable-server-side-multi-site-bucket-replication.rst

 MinIO relies on the immutability protections provided by versioning to synchronize objects as part of replication.

-Use the :mc-cmd:`mc version enable` command to enable versioning for the bucket across *all* MinIO deployments participating in the multi-site replication configuration.
+Use the :mc-cmd:`mc version suspend` command to enable versioning for the bucket across *all* MinIO deployments participating in the multi-site replication configuration.

 .. code-block:: shell
    :class: copyable

-   mc version enable ALIAS/PATH
+   mc version ALIAS/PATH

-- Replace :mc-cmd:`ALIAS <mc version enable TARGET>` with the :mc:`alias <mc alias>` of the MinIO deployment.
+- Replace :mc-cmd:`ALIAS <mc version ALIAS>` with the :mc:`alias <mc alias>` of the MinIO deployment.

-- Replace :mc-cmd:`PATH <mc version enable TARGET>` with the bucket on which to enable versioning.
+- Replace :mc-cmd:`PATH <mc version ALIAS>` with the bucket on which to enable versioning.

 Install and Configure ``mc`` with Access to Both Clusters.